docarray/notes/blog/01-announcement.md

 ```

-Ultimately, there is one main theme here: **Documents adapt to your data, so your data doesn't have to adapt to Document.**
+Ultimately, there is one main theme here: **Documents adapt to your data, so your data doesn't have to adapt to the Document.**

 ### DocumentArray